Canada’s most adorable coastal towns and villages

 Souris, Prince Edward Island

-An Acadian settlement that was founded way back in 1727, this town near PEI’s eastern tip was named after the mice that infiltrated the town in its early days (the name translates to mouse in French).
+An Acadian settlement that was founded way back in 1727, this town near PEI’s eastern tip was named after the mice that infiltrated the town in its early days (the name means 'mouse' in French).
 Souris is much loved for its beach areas and the historic lighthouse that stands as its most famous landmark.
 The view from the lighthouse is remarkable, giving visitors a view of the Cape Breton Highlands when the weather is clear.

 Sandi Cullifer/Shutterstock